gnoose/datafeeds-shared/README.md

 # datafeeds: ETL with AWS Batch

-[Writing a new scraper](docs/scraper_setup.md) has details on how to write and test a new scraper.

 # Documentation Index
+- [Writing a new scraper](docs/scraper_setup.md) has details on how to write and test a new scraper.

-- [Database Setup](docs/database_setup.md) explains how to initialize local PostgreSQL and MongoDB instances for development.
+- [Database Setup](docs/database_setup.md) explains how to initialize databases for local development.
 - [Setting up for Urjanet Scraper Development](docs/urjanet_setup.md) explains how to obtain databases for building new Uranet scrapers.
 - [Q4 2019 Hackathon Guide](docs/hackathon_steps.md)